What is a rail bus?

 Normal train fares and tickets apply.

-Occasionally during times of unplanned service disruption (e.g.
+Occasionally during times of unplanned service disruption, rail

-services will be provided at short notice.
-Passengers should listen
+bus replacement services will be provided at short notice.

-out for 'at station' announcements, and consult station information
+Passengers should listen out for 'at station' announcements and

-stations, or a ticket office where available.
-Normal train fares
+or a ticket office where available.
+Standard train fares apply.

 The majority of rail buses are unfortunately not accessible to